-Total amour nt of compensation on, etc. by type (million yen) Officer category Total amount of compensation, Basic compensation Performance-linked compensation, etc. Non- Number of eligible etc. (million yen) Monetary compensation, etc. Non-monetary compensation, etc. (PSU) officers Directors (excluding Outside Directors) 150 109 11 16 13 4 Audit & Supervisory Board Members (excluding outside members) 16 16 1 Outside officers 28 28 - - - 4
+Total amour Officer category of Total amount of compensation, Dasis Performance-linked compensation, etc. Non- Number of eligible etc. (million yen) Basic compensation Monetary compensation, etc. Non-monetary compensation, etc. (PSU) monetary compensation, etc. (RS) of eligible officers Directors (excluding Outside Directors) 150 109 11 16 13 4 Audit & Supervisory Board Members (excluding outside members) 16 16 1 Outside officers 28 28 - 4

-(notes) 1.
 The amounts of performance-linked stock compensation (PSU) and restricted stock compensation (RS) are the figures recorded as expenses for the fiscal year under review.

-2. The amount of performance-linked compensation, etc. includes performance-linked bonus (short-term bonus) as a short-term incentive and performance-linked stock compensation (PSU) as a medium-term incentive.
+The amount of performance-linked compensation, etc. includes performance-linked bonus (short-term bonus) as a short-term incentive and performancelinked stock compensation (PSU) as a medium-term incentive.
 The performance indicators selected as the basis for calculation of these amounts are: for short-term bonus, results of the previous fiscal year (net sales, operating profit, ordinary profit, profit attributable to owners of parent), and for PSU, the average of the results for three consecutive years from previous f iscal year (net sales, operating profit, ordinary profit, profit attributable to owners of parent, and ROE).
 The reason for adopting these performance indicators is to motivate officers to keep concern to medium- to long-term growth from the perspective of ensuring the implementation of the management vision and the medium-term management plan, in addition to sustainable performance improvement of each fiscal year.